 Our students have also been competitive and successful in obtaining external fellowships, including the ones listed below:

 We have also had students successfully obtain funding from different community resources.
-We recommend that you search within your community for these resources, and also visit the University's additional scholarships page.
+We recommend that you search within your community for these resources, and also visit the University's scholarships page.

 Tri-Psych Graduate Student Diversity Fund